Information for parents

 For most undergraduate courses the typical academic year is made up of two semesters - usually February to May for Semester 1, then exams, a mid-year break, then Semester 2 will usually run between July and October, followed by exams, then end of year holidays.
 For more information see key dates, or the Academic calendar.

 Census dates occur early in each semester (usually March for Semester 1, and August for Semester 2) and are the deadline for all students to finalise their enrolment and fee arrangements.
 If your child needs to add or drop subjects, change from full time to part time study, or take leave from their course they need to do this before the semester census date.
-After census date the student's enrolment is final, and they are academically and financially liable for their subjects.
+After the census date students are financially liable for their subjects.
+Student can still avoid academic penalty if they withdraw before the "last date to withdraw without a fail".

 Once your child has accepted their place to study with us, they will need to enrol into subjects for the full academic year.